Cannabidiol for Alcohol Dependence in Adults Seeking Abstinence: A Phase II Placebo‑Controlled Trial

 Who Can Join the Study?

-• Be between 18 and 65 years old.
+• Be a man or woman aged between 18 and 65 years.

-• Have a diagnosis of moderate or severe alcohol use disorder (AUD) as defined by the DSM‑5 (the handbook doctors use to classify mental health conditions).
+• Have a diagnosis of moderate or severe Alcohol Use Disorder (AUD) as defined by the DSM‑5 (the handbook doctors use to classify mental health conditions).

 Who Cannot Join the Study?